jjones4/BudgetBuddyApp/README.md

 Multiple users can add their user names to the database, and each user can have multiple budgets.

-For example, a user, abrown, can have two budgets: Personal and Business.

 The only stipulations are: user names must be unique in the database, and each user cannot have two budgets with the same name.

 # Getting Started with BudgetBuddy